 New York City is a major domestic and international tourist destination year round.

 A visit during the off-season doesn’t really exist; but if you’re looking for less crowds and reduced hotel prices, the best time to go is between January and March.
-(The busiest and most expensive time to visit is between Christmas and New Years).

 New York City can get quite cold during the winter months, so keep this in mind if you plan on doing a lot of outdoor activities; summer tends to be hot and humid.

 I have found great deals on hotels during both of these times with patience and daily price checking on Booking.com.